 Hey, big spender!
 It’s the end of the week and you and your sweetie are looking for something fun to do but — hey, now — you’re not looking to get crazy here.
 What’s fun but not expensive fun?

 Dinner and a movie?
 Who are we, Daddy Warbucks?
 Why waste your money on two separate events when you can take in a new release or genre classic while eating from specially crafted menus?
-Basic adult admissions are $13.75 after 2 p.m., or $17.25 for 3D screenings.
+Basic adult admissions start at $15 after 2 p.m. (or $18.50 for 3D screenings).
 The menu includes appetizers, salads, sandwiches, burgers, shakes, desserts, and plenty of beer and cocktail choices, being a drafthouse and all.
 You should also definitely check out their rotating special menu paired to current showings.
 Even after tickets, dining, and drinks for two, you’ll probably still have enough left over to buy one of their signature Mondo pint glasses.

 We live in a capitalist economy and you accept that most things are still going to cost money.
 That’s doesn’t mean you have to spend a lot of it to have a good time.
 Try one of these cute ideas guaranteed to end with a lovely evening and minimal banks broken.

 Art galleries are widely known for their wine-and-cheese nights, but if that’s not your thing try a local history museum.
 The Hudson River Museum in Yonkers has a lovely collection of art – chiefly from its namesake style of painting – as well as educational activities and its own planetarium!
 Admission to the museum is only $8 for adults and $5 for students and seniors, while the planetarium is only an extra $5 or $4, respectively.

 For dinner, take whatever you’ve got left in your pockets and head a short distance to The Pizza Barn, where one “Superslice” should be more than sufficient to feed even the hungriest of couples.